- John Frankenheimer

 Regardless of these rather subversive subtextual themes, the metaphors present in Seconds never overflow into outright political commentary, leaving the film to absorb the viewer into its compelling, frightening human drama.
 Temped by the Company’s promised escape from himself, Hamilton joins the program and the story plays out like, as often observed, an episode of The Twilight Zone.
 As if conceived by Rod Serling himself, the film follows the show’s familiar structure where everyday characters enter a Kafkaesque world in which nothing is as it seems, all leading to a terrifying twist where reality is turned upside-down.
 Seconds has far more complex motivations and substance propelling it, but the comparison is appropriate.
 In many ways, it reformats a similar dramatic strain from The Manchurian Candidate by proposing that the central character’s psychological dilemma is resolved only through an embrace of his memories.
 Frank Sinatra’s brainwashed American soldier must make sense of the fragmented images in his head by remembering what happened to him in Korea, whereas Arthur Hamilton must finally accept his choices and realize that he cannot relive his past.
 Frankenheimer even cast The Manchurian Candidate’s brainwasher (played by Khigh Dhiegh) as the Company’s resident psychiatrist in Seconds, emphasizing a parallel between enforced conditioning and the pursuit of happiness as defined by the American Dream.
 Whether you deny yourself by force or by force of will, the result is the same.
 Frankenheimer commented, “You are the result of your experiences, the result of your past… If you take away your past, you don’t exist as a person.”

 With Seconds, Frankenheimer created a deceptively downbeat identity crisis, where the final shocking moment of Arthur Hamilton’s death arrives in an atmosphere of paranoia, the imagery lurid and dreamlike, Hudson’s panicked realization of his character’s fate so extraordinarily unsettling.
 The post-World War II American Dream to build a family, home, and career prove to be often unsatisfying illusions conceived by society, just as the charms of bohemia are temporary, and when Hamilton realizes how meaningless such assigned desires are, the Company can no longer control him and therefore cannot use him, alive.
 Although Hamilton’s cruel fate is horrific, in his epiphany he transforms, albeit just for the few moments of his life that remain to him, with his refusal to accept an assigned material existence, and his desire to find himself and pursue some kind of genuine happiness.
 If Seconds contains a message, it’s a subversive and admirable one that rejects escapism and conformity in all their forms, and further delineates a failure on the part of the individual to recognize what he wants and how to achieve it, or accept personal responsibility when he fails.
-Perhaps the director’s most personal film, the unrelenting presentation of Seconds holds a deeply human message and marvelous cautionary tale, ever hopeful to viewers who heed its warning.
+Perhaps the director’s most personal film, Seconds holds a deeply human message and marvelous cautionary tale, ever hopeful to viewers who heed its warning.

 Armstrong, Stephen B. Pictures About Extremes: The Films of John Frankenheimer.
 London: McFarland & Company, Inc: 2008.